 This is where it gets pretty difficult, as there is no official public database, and breeders can opt to have their business details removed from council websites, leaving only a licence number.

 This is understandable, as most journalists and media spinners put all breeders into the category of ‘puppy farm’.
-You only have to enter the words ‘puppy breeder’ into your favourite search engine to see how media publications prefer the negative stories!
+You only have to enter the words ‘puppy breeder’ into your favourite search engine to see how media publications prefer those negative stories!

 Are there any alternatives?